 For frequent travelers, airline loyalty programs offer a myriad of benefits that not only enhance the travel experience but make it more cost-effective.
 Since American Airlines introduced the very first frequent flyer program in the 80s, it became clear that staying loyal to one airline could reward customers a long way.

 The core of these programs is the award charts, as it is how travelers can use their hard-earned miles for free travel, hotel nights, products, or experiences.
+However, understanding these award charts takes a lot of work due to their complexity and variation across different airlines, and it is becoming increasingly more difficult.

 - What are Award Charts?